GeoSensorWebLab/D162-WMS/README.markdown

 This app is built on Node.js and Mapnik.
 You *may* need to install Mapnik development libraries for your OS separately.

+You can set up the development environment using Docker, if you prefer; please see `DOCKER.markdown` for instructions.
+If you are running under Windows, that method may be preferred as it will manage your Node/NPM/GDAL versions for you.

 Start by downloading and installing the latest stable version of [Node.js][].
 Then use Git to clone this repository from GitHub, or download an archive of this repository.

 ```sh